danielalcalde/encap/README.md

 This program is intended to be used for scientific computing, it makes it easier to run different experiments in different containers and keep track of results.

 It currently has support for:
-* Reruning old experiments
+* Rerunning old experiments
-* Tracking git repostories
+* Tracking git repositories
 * Starting several experiments in parallel
 * Running experiments on SLURM
 * Running experiments locally/remotely through ssh